openenergi/flex-device-sdk-java/Messages.md

 * When a switch request begins, a message of type “switch-ffr-start” with value “1”/”-1” (high/low) should be sent.
 * When a switch request ends, a message of type “switch-ffr-end” should be sent (with no value).

-#### Continuity Events

-Continuity events can be used to repudiate data.
-In the event that an integrator wishes to repudiate data that has previously been sent, there are two options:

-* Send correct data by sending readings with the same timestamps and different values
-* Send a continuity event

-The `value` of a continuity event is the number of seconds, ending at `timestamp`, that **all** readings should be considered invalid.
-For example, if `timestamp` corresponds to 1:00PM today and the `value` of the continuity event is `1800`, then all readings betweeen 12:30PM and 1:00PM today will be considered invalid by the system on receipt of the continuity event.

-Integrators who issue frequent continuity events may see their Dynamic Demand revenue penalised as it affects Open Energi's ability to rely on the data they provide to supply grid balancing services.

 ### <a name="mes-schedules"></a>Schedules

 A schedule is a collection of intervals that define the (string) value of a variable over a period of time.
 For example, the list of services that an entity is allowed to participate in can be sent via a schedule.
 The schedule can be repeating.
 Intervals are specified in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) notation.